jncraton/computational-thinking-cpsc2020/lectures/13-managing-state.md

 - No side effects
 - No reliance on external state
-- Always returns the same output given the same inputs
+- Always return the same output given the same inputs

 Pure Function
 -------------